Natasha Kai

-Natasha Kanani Janine Kai (born May 22, 1983) is an American professional soccer forward and Olympic gold medalist.
+Natasha Kanani Janine Kai (born May 22, 1983) is an American professional soccer forward and Olympic gold medalist who played professionally most recently in 2019.
 She previously played for Sky Blue FC and the Philadelphia Independence of Women's Professional Soccer and National Women's Soccer League as well as the United States women's national soccer team.
 In 2011, Kai was also part of the first US women's rugby union sevens team to play in the IRB Women's Sevens Challenge Cup held in Dubai.

 Early life

 University of Hawaiʻi

 Kai played for the University of Hawaiʻi Rainbow Wahine from 2002 to 2005.
 She was named WAC player of the Year in 2002, 2003, and 2005, and was named a third-team All American in 2003.

 During Kai's standout career, she set multiple WAC records.
 She was named WAC Freshman of the Year in 2002, becoming the first soccer player to be named Freshman and Player of the Year in the same season.
 She also became the first player in WAC history to earn three Player of the Year awards and First-Team all-conference honors all four seasons.
 Kai owns the WAC career shots record (446) and is second in goals (72) and points (162).
 She finished her college career with 72 goals in 73 matches.